Deciding what medication to take backpacking

 Surgical tape is strong and water tight so if you have an injury that needs sealing this will do the job!

-A pair of small scissors are a backpacking must-have.
+A pair of stainless steel folding scissors are a backpacking must-have.
 Of course they are meant for cutting plaster strips and bandages but you’ll be surprised how useful they are.
 We tend to use ours on more of a day to day basis – especially for opening packs of powdered coffee and instant noodle sachets!!

 Mini Sewing Kit

-Our clothes have sustained some significant wear and tear on this trip, therefore I highly recommend a mini sewing kit to our fellow travellers for mending clothing and bags while on the road.
+Our clothes have sustained some significant wear and tear on this trip, therefore I highly recommend a travel sewing kit to our fellow travellers for mending clothing and bags while on the road.

 Is this enough medication to take backpacking?